Heritage Fantasy

 the team

-Katie Kopajtic (writer/director)
+Katie Kopajtic (writer, director, producer)

 Katie is a graduate of the 2021 Tin House Summer Workshop, and holds a B.F.A. in Acting from the University of Maryland, Baltimore County (2011).

-Katherin Machalek (editor)
+Katherin Machalek (editor, producer)

 Katherin Machalek (Editor) is a documentary filmmaker originally from New York City, now based in Copenhagen.
 She is known for directing WELCOME (Chicago South Asian Film Festival, 2021), I WAS HERE FIRST (DOC NYC, UnionDocs 2015), and CLIM8 (Altitudes Festival, 2014).
 As a crew member, she has also contributed to THE RUSSIAN WOODPECKER (Sundance, 2015), THE ACTOR (NY Short Film Festival, 2018), and SISTERS OF THE WICKED WIG (LA Shorts Film Festival, 2016).
 Inspired by Chantal Akerman, Katherin’s films examine the domestic realm, intergenerational feminist dialogue, and psychic inheritance.